Mahinkumar/Nano_image_server/README.md

 > [!NOTE]
 > Nano Image Server requires HTTPS (v0.6.0-beta+) <br>
 > TLS certificate is required.
-You can generate a sample using keygen.sh script included (linux)
+You can generate a sample using keygen.sh script included (linux) <br>
+> Image processing is now an optional feature that can be configured in during compilation.

 # Nano Image Server